World Environment Day 2018: India needs to make a collective effort to reduce plastic usage

 It is evident that citizens and the government need to work hand in hand for any environmental laws to succeed.
 Here are some ways to start small to reduce ecological footprint.

-Carry cloth bags with you when you go shopping: This way, you make use of an environmentally friendly alternative by reducing the number of plastic bags used.
+Carry cloth bags with you when you go shopping: This way, you make use of an environmental-friendly alternative by reducing the number of plastic bags used.

 Reuse plastic bags: If you are already in possession of plastic bags, don’t throw them away after one use.
 Instead, take them with you when you go shopping.
 This way you would prevent more plastic waste to accumulate in your possession.